What Is It?

 Writing Guidelines used by NCUA personnel

 The NCUA is responsible for ensuring that agency personnel prepare documents intended for the public according to plain writing guidelines.
 Agency personnel are trained to use plain writing guidelines and their documents are reviewed for compliance with these guidelines.
-The plain writing guidelines used by NCUA personnel can be found at PlainLanguage.gov (opens new window).
+The plain writing guidelines used by NCUA personnel can be found at PlainLanguage.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 NCUA has, since 2012, provided Congress and the public with annual Plain Writing Act reports describing our continuing compliance with federal law.